-The road system within the framework of the Active Transportation and Open Space Plan shown on Schedule "C-8-B" will be designed with a modified grid pattern where natural features and topography allow in that part of the Planning District south of Main Street.
+The road system within the framework of the Transportation Plan shown on Schedule "C-8-B" will be designed with a modified grid pattern where natural features and topography allow in that part of the Planning District south of Main Street.
 The grid pattern reflects the historical pattern of the original urban area and the development pattern of the Sherwood Survey.
 This ensures:

-- i) maximum connections within the Planning District and with other areas of the Town; - ii) maximum potential for provision of a transit service; - iii) ease of pedestrian/bicycle movement; - iv) maintenance of views to the Niagara Escarpment; and, potential for the creation of views of key public facilities v) and landmark structures.
+- i) maximum connections within the Planning District and with other areas of the Town; - ii) maximum potential for provision of a transit service; - iii) ease of pedestrian/bicycle movement; - iv) maintenance of views to the Niagara Escarpment; and, - v) potential for the creation of views of key public facilities and landmark structures.